-VetSpec Puppy & Junior Formula is a Super Premium, CEREAL-GRAIN-FREE dry dog food available in chicken or salmon.
-Both include a high fresh meat inclusion which provides good quality protein with added vegetables, botanicals and herbs plus prebiotics to help maintain gut health.
-It is a completely balanced dog food suitable for all puppies and junior dogs from four weeks of age through to 12 months when they can be transferred to one of the VetSpec Healthy Dog Formulas.
+VetSpec Puppy & Junior Formula is a Veterinary Specification, CEREAL-GRAIN-FREE, Super Premium dry dog food including 60% Chicken with added vegetables and herbs.
+It is a completely balanced dog food suitable for all puppies and junior dogs from four weeks of age.